 On the other hand, streamers earn money on Twitch from advertising, affiliate programs, subscriptions, and the sale of merchandise.
 Depending on their followers and the quality and frequency of the stream, a creator can become a partner.
 This allows the streamer to integrate advertising on their channel and earn revenue on a CPM basis.

-The cost of running ads on Twitch depends on many factors such as seasonality, the number of concurrent views, type of content, and location.
+The cost of running ads on Twitch depends on many factors, such as seasonality, the number of concurrent views, type of content, and location.
 Twitch also supports new-age advertising strategies like working with influencers.
-With all these variables to consider, it can be difficult to determine the exact amount you could pay for Twitch advertising.
-But according to our estimates, you should expect to pay between $2 - $10 for your paid advertising strategy.
+With all these variables to consider, it can be challenging to determine the exact amount you could pay for Twitch advertising.
+But according to our estimates, you should expect to pay between $2 – $10 for your paid advertising strategy.

 Twitch offers premium ad products that help you stand out in the crowded advertising space.
 The advertising solutions help brands capture their audience’s attention with high-impact display ads that weave directly into live broadcasts.